nirma4869/Sytematic-Evalution-of-Document-Embedding-Techniques/README.md

 # Sytematic-Evalution-of-Document-Embedding-Techniques

 This work systematically evaluates document embedding techniques, including models such as TF-IDF, LDA, Doc2Vec, BERT, and Llama 3.
 The evaluation involves generating embeddings based on three datasets and assessing their performance.
-These datasets consist of news articles along with their associated categories, such as sports.
+These datasets consist of news articles along with their associated categories.

 The evaluation process involves forming clusters and assessing them using metrics like Homogeneity, Completeness, V-measure, and Adjusted Rand Index.
 These metrics provide insights into how well the embeddings capture data structures and group similar content.
 Additionally, the average cosine similarity within and between categories is examined.
 This measure indicates how similar documents are and how closely they are placed in the vector space.
 These two types of metrics are used for the evaluation.